-The Office of the Vice President Research and its portfolio units are the support hub for UBC's research activities.
-The office works in partnership with its sister office at the Okanagan campus to provide UBC researchers with strategic information, resources and tools to support their work from grantwriting through to publicity.
+The Vice-President Research & Innovation Office and its portfolio units are the support hub for UBC's research and innovation activities.
+We work in partnership with our sister office at the Okanagan campus to provide UBC researchers with strategic information, resources and tools to support their work from grant-writing through to socioeconomic impact and publicity.
+We provide strategy and leadership for major initiatives such as the Research Excellence Clusters, and Innovation UBC.
+The Innovation UBC network fosters entrepreneurial learning, and partners with industry and the broader community to transform research into new products, policies and practices that improve lives around the world.